 Reishi reduces symptoms of seasonal allergies by acting as an expectorant, anti-viral and anti-inflammatory agent.
 In addition, the ganoderic acids contain anti-allergenic agents that inhibit histamine release and improve liver functions.
 Anti-allergenic properties are also found in the immune-boosting ling zhi-8 protein.

-The name astragalus serves as both a botanical generic name and an English common name for the Chinese medicinal plant known as huang-qi, which is used in numerous Chinese prescriptions.
-With ginseng (Panax ginseng)it is used as a tonic for fatigue, general debility, lack of appetite, and spontaneous perspiration.
+Astragalus: the name astragalus serves as both a botanical generic name and an English common name for the Chinese medicinal plant known as huang-qi, which is used in numerous Chinese prescriptions.
+With ginseng (Panax ginseng)it is used as a tonic for, general debility, lack of appetite, and spontaneous perspiration.

-Astragalus is especially useful for strengthening the body against viral infections of the respiratory tract and heart through stimulation of interferon production in the body.
+Astragalus is especially useful for strengthening the body against of the respiratory tract and heart through stimulation of interferon production in the body.
 In combination with codonopsis (Codonopisis pilosula), astragalus is used to strengthen the heart.
-2 Studies show that it has helped cancerpatients with weakened immune systems regain normal function.
+2 Studies show that it has helped cancer patients with weakened immune systems regain normal function.

 It is believed to have an action similar to that of Ginseng, but milder.
 It is often used in place of Ginseng in formulas that actually call for Ginseng to be used as a main Qi tonic, especially when the purpose of the formula is to invigorate the Spleen and Lung functions.
 This is totally acceptable in the Chinese herbal system.